AKobylak7/Portfolio/generalInformation/aboutMe.md

 🔹 **I create test documentation in Confluence or Notion, ensuring it supports the entire dev team**.<br/>
 🔹 **I know the basics of UX and digital accessibility testing** - I understand the importance of usability and inclusivity.<br/>

-I have passed the ISTQB Certified Tester Foundation Level (CTFL) exam and hold the certification.
-My knowledge is not only theoretical—I also know how to apply testing principles effectively in practice.
+I have ISTQB CTFL 4.0 certification, but my knowledge is not only theoretical — I also know how to apply testing principles effectively in practice.